yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Inspect DR for the Domain Controller tier

 The failover site in the secondary region has been deployed with two additional domain controllers, **ADVM3** and **ADVM4**.
-These are integrated with the existing `contoso.com` domain hosted on **ADVM1** and **ADVM2** in the primary site.
+These are integrated with the existing `contoso.ins` domain hosted on **ADVM1** and **ADVM2** in the primary site.
 They run in a fully active-active configuration (therefore, no failover is required for this tier).

 The configuration of these domain controllers is fully automatic.
 In this task, you will simply review the rest of the configuration to confirm everything is as it should be.